 Exploring Machupicchu with the travel agency

 The other option is to organize the tour with travel agency.
-They offer different options of tours going to Machu Picchu like: Lares trek, Choquequirao trek, Inca Jungle Tour, Inca Trail, Salkantay trekking.
-You can also chose if you want to do it in 3,4, 5 days.
-Only Choquequirao trek is much longer 8-9 days because includes not only Machu Picchu ruins, but also Choquequirao ruins.
+They offer different options of tours going to Machu Picchu like: Lares trek, Choquequirao trek, Inca Jungle Tour, Inca Trail, Salkantay trekk.
+You can also chose if you want to do them in 3,4,5 days.
+Only the Choquequirao trek is a much longer 8-9 days because it includes not only Machu Picchu ruins, but also Choquequirao ruins.
 The most popular among tourists are two tours to MachuPicchu: Inca Jungle Tour and Salkantay trek.
 You can find the differences between these two trips in my article here.
-If you are interesting to do one of these tours, I am sure my article about them will help you to take good decision and will give you a lot of ideas how look like these adventures and which one will match you and your personality better.
+If you are interested to do one of these tours, I am sure an article about them will help you with the decision and give you a lot of ideas how these adventures look and which one will match you and your personality better.

 If you do not like walking to much or you do not have time you can visit Machupicchu by train or by bus (from the other side).